 We are focused on winning competitive bid selection processes, known as "design wins," to develop semiconductors for use in our customers' products.
 These selection processes are typically lengthy and can require us to incur significant design and development expenditures and dedicate scarce engineering resources in pursuit of a single customer opportunity.
 We may not win the competitive selection process and may never generate any revenue despite incurring significant design and development expenditures.
-These risks are exacerbated by the fact that many of our products will likely have very short life cycles.
+These risks are exacerbated by the fact that many of our products and the end products into which our products are incorporated often have very short life cycles.
+For example, cell-phone manufacturers regularly introduce new or upgraded handsets, often every 12-18 months and sometimes more frequently, and will bid out the components for each new model and often every upgrade of a particular model.
 Failure to obtain a design win sometimes prevents us from offering an entire generation of a product.
 This can result in lost revenues and could weaken our position in future competitive selection processes.